navinspm/clndr-rails/README.md

   </div>
 </script>
 ```
- **N.B.!
-If you use ERB like template engine you must use <%% %> in your templates to escape ERB tag**
+ **If you use ERB as the template engine you must use <%% %> in your templates to escape the ERB tag**

 All of the things you have access to in your template: